Whalefishin/Manga_Translator/README.md

 - A formatter that displays the translated texts in the text bubbles

-Much of the base code is borrowed from: https://github.com/ttop32/JMTrans.
-Some notable changes/improvements:
+Some base code is borrowed from: https://github.com/ttop32/JMTrans.
+Notable changes/improvements:
 - Better [segmentation model](https://github.com/juvian/Manga-Text-Segmentation), which is based on ResNet34.
 - Better [OCR model](https://github.com/kha-white/manga-ocr), which is based on ViT.
 - Changed translation APIs (`googletrans` and `google_trans_new` no longer works, AFAIK).
 - Some hacks to improve English text formatting
 - More detailed documentations

+## Updates

+### 1/19/2023
+- Added merged font that supports formatting special characters on the page, e.g., 〜, ♪.
+- Added filtering mechanism to cull out text boxes that in fact have no texts, which improves OCR and final results.
+- Added options to use CPU in the case of large images causing excessive GPU memory usage.